This article was updated in January 2023 to reflect current trends, statistics, and pricing.

 Business intelligence is critical to success in the modern era.
 Visibility and real-time monitoring help an organisation accurately control its costs, giving it the breathing room to make adjustments based on emerging trends.

-Now, automation can be a difficult subject to discuss and it isn’t right for every organisation.
-However, some experts predict it will be the saving grace for food manufacturers trying to recover from Covid-19 (among other major economic changes, such as Brexit) amidst crippling worker shortages.
+Automation can be a difficult subject to discuss and it isn’t right for every organisation.
+However, some experts predict it will be the saving grace for food manufacturers still trying to recover from Covid-19 (among other major economic changes, such as Brexit’s departure from the common European market) amidst crippling worker shortages.